robenkleene/software-references/apple-notes.md

 # Apple Notes

-* Double-click a notes to float it (or select "Float Selected Note") from the menu
+- Double-click on a note to float it (or select "Float Selected Note") from the menu
+- `⇧⌘U`: Toggle checkbox
+- Click and hold a list item to re-order it